Praphulla/almvmlabs/HOL/Agile Planning and Portfolio Management/Exercise 1: Agile Project Management.md

   <img src="./media/image16.png" width="624" height="94" />

-1. Assigning the new user story to the current iteration
+<b>Figure 14:</b>  Assigning the new user story to the current iteration

 1. If you made a mistake when adding a work item, or if the work item simply shouldn’t be part of the backlog for any reason, you can drag